commana/homepage/content/posts/programs.md

 1. Use FTL-SDK to send a video to mixer.com

+Size: Small

 Not really a program, but rather infrastructure (docker).

 2. PUBG-API CLI

+Size: Small

 A program that displays stats from the PUBG-API.

+3. PUBG Console Player Queue

+Size: Small

+Display how many games have been finished in the last 15 minutes to understand how probable it is that another game could start soon.

+4. PUBG: It's a bot or not

+Size: Large

+Show how many Bots were in a particular game, and also tell players how many of their kills were bots.
+Did a player win a "whole chicken", ie. no bots in the game?